AndreaRibuoli/FAILURE_2/README.md

 * CPD0018 30  String 'FOUND",   ' contains a character that is not valid.
 ```

-The content is actually returned as text that gets saved as CL source failing during compilation... (`{ "message": "Not Found", ...`).
+The content is actually the result of a failure during compilation:
+the source in `QTEMP/QCLSRC(BUILD)` is filled with the JSON error message from GitHub API.